|

 an experience of peace and calm that cannot be threatened by anything outside

 myself.
-I thank you, Lord; I refuse to be jealous or envious, and I wish
+I thank You, Lord; I refuse to be jealous or envious, and I wish

 peace and good to all. |